pandysong/openwrt/feeds.md

 ```

 It indicates that all packages could be maintained in github.
-btw it also support `src-svn` commands.
+BTW it also support `src-svn` commands.
 Full list of commands is not listed,
 reader may find other source to have a full information.

-it is possible to specify the version to use:
+It is possible to specify the version to use:
 ```bash
 src-git telephony https://github.com/openwrt/telephony.git;for-15.05
 ```